-Mr. Piet Roets, manager of the SASOL Fuels Research Group, explained that SASOL produced a synthetic jet fuel that was created using a coal-to-liquid process, out of a need to provide an adequate supply of jet fuel to South Africa.
-Ms. Jennifer Holmgren of UOP informed that the oils described in Figure 3 were being evaluated or considered by the airlines for use in HRJ processes.
+Mr. Piet Roets, manager of the SASOL Fuels Research Group, explained that SASOL produced a synthetic jet fuel that was created using a coal-to-liquid process, out of a need to provide an adequate supply

 Figure 3.
 Sources of oil that are currently being evaluated to supply HRJ fuel.
 Credit: UOP.